OUR FOCUS

 PUZZLE

 The game illustrates how collaboration can be designed into even very simple games.
-The game can be played in a way, where there are fewer pieces, but where all of the pieces needs to be held in the right place in order to solve the puzzle.
-Consequently, in this mode it requires collaboration and communication to get all of the pieces held in the right position, and it often results in twister-like situations, where the arms are crossed.
+Puzzle can be played in a game mode with few pieces, but with all of the pieces needing to be held in the right place to solve the puzzle.
+Consequently, this mode requires collaboration and communication to get all of the pieces held together in the right position, and it often results in twister-like situations where the arms are crossed.

 BOOK BUILDER

-The game is an example of allowing the children to be content creators.
-Book creator makes it possible to make and read books, which contain both text and graphics.
-The children build a book together, by constructing illustrations from a graphic database and writing text.
-The wring process in designed with multiple roles, constructing sentences, spelling, and placing the words in the right order.
-The finished product is an interactive book that the other children can read and play with.
+The game is an example of allowing children to be content creators.
+Book Builder makes it possible to create and read books which contain both text and graphics.
+The children build a book together by constructing illustrations from a graphic database and writing text.
+The writing process is designed with multiple roles, construction of sentences, spelling, and placing the words in the correct order.
+The finished product is an interactive book which other children can read and play with.

 MATH RACE

 The game illustrates facilitating competition on equal terms, regardless of whether the children have similar or varying skill levels.
-Each player choose what arithmetic skills they want to train, and then compete by driving a small car around and collecting answers.
-The game purposefully hides the contestants scores, in order not to discourage the players while playing.
+In Math Race, each player chooses which arithmetic skills they want to train and then competes by driving a small car around the course to collect answers to various math problems.
+The game purposefully hides the players’ scores in order not to discourage the players while playing.